-We have licensed rights to patent families from both UNC and the University of Edinburgh relating to gene therapy for the treatment of Rett Syndrome.
+We have licensed rights to one patent family from UNC and two patent families from The University Court of the University of Edinburgh ("U. Edinburgh") and The University Court of the University of Glasgow ("U. Glasgow") relating to gene therapy for the treatment of Rett Syndrome.
 The patent family licensed from UNC at Chapel Hill are directed to viral genomes designed to regulate expression of the MeCP2 gene, which is mutated in patients with Rett Syndrome.
-This family has pending applications in the United States, Europe and other geographical regions.
-Patents issuing from these applications are not expected to expire before 2039.
-The patent families licensed from the University of Edinburgh are directed to expression cassettes for MeCP2 polypeptides and to synthetic MeCP2 polypeptides.
+This patent family has pending applications in the United States, Europe and other geographical regions.
+Patents issuing from these applications will have a 20-year expiration date of no earlier than 2039.
 The patent family directed to MeCP2 expression cassettes has pending applications in the United States, Europe and other geographical regions.
-The patent family directed to Synthetic MeCP2 polypeptides has pending applications in the United States and other geographical regions.
-The patent families are not expected to expire before 2038.
+The patent family directed to MeCP2 expression cassettes has pending applications in the United States, Europe and other geographical regions.
+The patent family directed to MeCP2 expression cassettes has pending applications in the United States, Europe and other geographical regions.
+The patent family directed to Synthetic MeCP2 polypeptides has pending applications in the United States, Europe and other geographical regions.
+The patent family directed to synthetic MeCP2 polypeptides has pending applications in the United States, Europe and other geographical regions.
+The patent family directed to synthetic MeCP2 polypeptides has pending applications in the United States, Europe and other geographical regions.
+The patent family directed to synthetic MeCP2 polypeptides has pending applications in the United States, Europe and other geographical regions.
+Patents issuing from applications in the Edinburgh patent families will have a 20-year expiration date of no earlier than 2038.
 In October 2020, we entered into an agreement exclusively sublicensing these UNC and University of Edinburgh patent rights to Taysha Gene Therapies.